metabase/metabase/docs/developers-guide/driver-changelog.md

   used to enable connection impersonation, which is a new feature added in 0.47.0.
 Connection impersonation allows users to be assigned to specific database roles which are set before any queries are executed, so that access to tables can be restricted at the database level instead of (or in conjunction with) Metabase's built-in permissions system.

+- The multimethod `metabase.driver.sql-jdbc.sync.describe-table/get-table-pks` is changed to return a vector instea of a set.

 ## Metabase 0.46.0